lak67/Homework5-COS397/README.md

 # DevOps Exercise

-This is a skeleton repository for your exercise.
-The goal of this exercise is to implement a Python package for sorting integer lists using the DevOps software development approach.
+This project is Shell Software's implementation of a Python package for sorting integer lists using the DevOps software development approach.

 > **Warning**: If working on windows, some directories and files in this archive